First example of mother catching a daughter’s dodge (5)

 'first example' becomes 'e' (vst letter of 'example').

-'of mother' becomes 'vae' (I am not sure about this - if you are sure you should give a lot more credence to this answer).
+'of mother' becomes 'vae' (I can't justify this - if you can you should believe this answer much more).

 'a daughter' becomes 'd' (genealogical abbreviation).